sophatvathana/cld2/README.md

+**This project has been archived.
+We have not made use of it in Bleve as we anticipated, and have not maintained it for quite some time.**

 ## this fork

 This is a fork of [this original repo](https://github.com/rainycape/cld2)  Basically just added a few test cases before integrating with it.